svgeesus/ondesModulaire/wavemix controller/Readme.md

 In this implementation each waveform was a slider.
 The mixer needs 5V for no attenuation, zero for max attenuation and the volume law is "semi logarithmic".

+The controller is intended to go in a tiroir-like controller skiff, with other controllers (pins, touche, and speaker control).

 ## Details

 To avoid glitches caused by the VCAs in the mixer changing attenuation value too fast, when a